Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

 1. Copy the `ocms.war` file into the `TOMCAT_HOME/webapps` directory.

+   This war can be found in the `Web Applications` folder of the alfresco-content-accelerator-base-package zip.

 1. (Pnp ONLY) This step is only required if using the Policy and Procedure Content Accelerator solution:

    Copy the `WizardAdmin.war` file into the `TOMCAT_HOME/webapps` directory.

+   This war can be found in the `Web Applications` folder of the alfresco-content-accelerator-policy-and-procedure-accelerator zip.

 1. Configure Tomcat for shared classpath loader as well as encoded slashes: